College of Fine Arts Resources

 Galleries at Boston University

-The galleries at the School of Visual Arts comprise both professional and student-run exhibition spaces that serve to complement and augment the educational experience.
-The Sherman and 808 Galleries present professionally organized exhibitions by contemporary artists in all disciplines.
+The galleries at the College of Fine Arts comprise both professional and student-run exhibition spaces that serve to complement and augment the educational experience.
+The BU Art Galleries—the Sherman Gallery, the 808 Gallery, and the Stone Gallery—present professionally organized exhibitions by contemporary artists in all disciplines.
 The Commonwealth Gallery and Gallery 5 are dedicated to rotating exhibitions organized by graduate and undergraduate students.
-The Boston University Art Gallery (BUAG) at the Stone Gallery presents four to five exhibitions annually.
-Exhibitions are curated internally, often incorporating the rich talent and resources found on campus and in the Boston area, or are borrowed from other institutions.

 Contemporary Perspectives Lecture Series